cfoos/HApi-hole/README.md

     prometheus: true,
     grafana: true,

-    storageClass: 'csi-rbd-sc',
+    storageClass: 'csi-cephfs-sc',
 ```

-Since rbd is the default you do not technically need to set the storageclass.
+Since cephfs is the default you do not technically need to set the storageclass.
 I also recommend increasing the size of the volumes if you do not know how to resize a pv and pvc as the defaults are a bit low and filled for me in 2 days.
 I do have 8 nodes though.

 Once all the pods are running it is time to change grafana so you can access it via IP.